 How the Rule of 72 Works

-Take 72 divided by the investment return (or interest rate your money will earn) and the answer tells you the number of years it will take to double your money.
+To use the rule, divide 72 by the investment return (or interest rate your money will earn).
+The answer will tell you the number of years it will take to double your money.

-- If your money is in a savings account earning three percent a year, it will take 24 years to double your money (72 / 3 = 24).
+- If your money is in a savings account earning 3% a year, it will take 24 years to double your money (72 / 3 = 24).

 - If your money is in a stock mutual fund that you expect will average 8% a year, it will take you nine years to double your money (72 / 8 = 9).

-The Rule of 72 can be useful as a teaching tool to illustrate the different needs and risks associated with short-term investing versus long-term investing.
+The Rule of 72 can be useful as a teaching tool to illustrate the risks and outcomes associated with short-term investing versus long-term investing.

 Suppose you have $10,000.
 After one year, in a savings account at a 3% interest rate, you have $10,300.
 In the mutual fund earning 8%, you have $10,800.
 Not a big difference.